ghostsecurity/reaper/docs/getting-started/installation/source.md

 wails doctor
 ```

+Install any missing dependencies as prompted in the output.
+In Linux, this usually involves installing `libgtk-3-dev`
+and `libwebkit2gtk-4.0-dev`, but the output will guide you.

-Install any missing dependencies as prompted, and finally either `make run` to start _reaper_, or `make install` to
-install it to your `PATH`.
+Finally either `make run` to start _reaper_, or `make install` to install it to your `PATH` (will prompt for password).